Villa materiaalina – ominaisuudet, huolto ja ekologisuus - Lahja ja Sisustus Juuttisäkki

 The core idea of wool care

-Caring for wool isn't complicated – it's a conscious choice not to overdo it .
+Wool care is not complicated – it's a conscious choice not to do too much.

-When wool is not washed unnecessarily, it lasts longer, feels better, and retains its properties year after year.
+When wool isn't washed unnecessarily, it lasts longer, feels better, and retains its properties year after year.

 Often the best care for wool is to let it be wool.

-Most damage to wool products is not caused by the material itself, but by treating wool like any other textile.
-Below we have compiled the most common mistakes – and how to easily avoid them.
+Most damage to wool products is not due to the material itself, but because wool is treated like any other textile.
+Below are the most common mistakes – and how easily they can be avoided.

-In reality, wool does not need to be washed often, as it naturally repels dirt and neutralizes odors.
+In reality, wool doesn't need frequent washing, as it naturally repels dirt and neutralizes odors.

 Why is this a problem?

-Repeated washing wears down the fiber, weakens the structure and shortens the lifespan.
+Repeated washing wears down the fibers, weakens the structure, and shortens the lifespan.

-Wool is sensitive to heat.
-Hot water can cause felting and shrinkage that cannot be reversed.
+Wool reacts sensitively to heat.
+Hot water can cause felting and shrinkage, which cannot be reversed.

 Why is this a problem?

-The surface scales of the wool fibers open and become entangled with each other.
+The surface scales of wool fibers open up and intertwine.

 Always wash in cool or lukewarm water and keep the temperature consistent throughout the wash.